IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 $ make
 $ make install
 ```
+> NOTE: make: Nothing to be done for 'all'

+> Makefile doesn't have any MODULE or other binary to build.
+You can go directly to the make install step

 - The "make" command compiles the extension code using the Makefile
 - The "make install" command copies the necessary files to the appropriate PostgreSQL directories.